eecs489staff/a1-sockets-mininet/docs/readme.md

 `Sent=X KB, Rate=Y Mbps`

 where X stands for the total number of bytes sent (in kilobytes), and Y stands for the rate at which traffic could be read in megabits per second (Mbps).
 Note X should be an integer and Y should be a decimal with three digits after the decimal mark.
+There are no characters after the `Mbps`, and there should be a newline.

 For example:
 `Sent=6543 KB, Rate=5.234 Mbps`

 You should assume 1 kilobyte (KB) = 1000 bytes (B) and 1 megabyte (MB) = 1000 KB.
 As always, 1 byte (B) = 8 bits (b).

-> **NOTE:** When calculating the rate, do not use the `time` argument, rather measure the time elapsed from when the client first starts sending data to when it receives its acknowledgement message.
+> **NOTE:** When calculating the rate, **do not** use the `time` argument, rather measure the time elapsed from when the client first starts sending data to when it receives its acknowledgement message.
+Additionally, note that the throughput is in Kilobytes (KB) whereas the rate is in Megabits per second.
+(Mbps) Make sure your units are accurate to avoid losing points on the autograder.

 ### Testing